Kayuztech/HTYF.EventBooking/DOCUMENTATION.md

 ## 10. AI Assistance Disclosure

-AI tools (ChatGPT) were used as a development aid to:
+AI tools (GitHub Copilot) were used as a development aid to:
 - Clarify Clean Architecture concepts
 - Validate ASP.NET Core MVC best practices
 - Assist in debugging and understanding framework behavior